MicrosoftEdge/WebView2Feedback/specs/APIReview_TextureStream.md

   /// It is called when user stop all streaming requests from
   /// the renderers (Javascript) or the host calls the Stop API.
 The renderer
   /// can stream again by calling the streaming request API.
-  /// The renderer cleared all registered TextureBuffers before sending
+  /// The renderer cleared all registered Textures before sending
   /// the stop request event so that the callback of the next start request
   /// should register the textures again.
   /// The event is triggered when all requests for given stream id closed
   /// by the Javascript, or the host's Stop API call.
-  /// TextureBuffer related API calls after this event will return an error
+  /// texture related API calls after this event will return an error
   /// of HRESULT_FROM_WIN32(ERROR_INVALID_STATE).
   HRESULT add_Stopped(
       [in] ICoreWebView2StagingTextureStreamStoppedEventHandler* eventHandler,